Döblin's "Nothing"

 "Nothing happened"

-"Es geschah nichts," as the then 45-year-old was quoted in the Aufa100 founding manifesto (2020).
-Readers may thus be triggered by various reflections.
-Apart from the commemorative event, our four-year-old quotation is being reflected on.
+'Es geschah nichts,' as the then 45-year-old author was quoted in the Aufa100 founding manifesto.
+The readership may thus be triggered by various reflections.
+Apart from the literary anniversary, our four-year-old quotation is being reflected on.

-The first reflection is targeting history.
-Amid the horrendous experiences of the 1922–1923 occupation and hyperinflation, Döblin's words may well be regarded as symbolizing the most crucial episode of what would become known as the "seminal catastrophe of the twentieth century" (George Kennan, 1979).
-In contrast to unilateral and exclusivist use of symbols such as the poppy – think of the often disregarded Vergissmeinnicht –, this term was adopted in every language domain.
-Largely leaving the events and developments between the summer of 1914 and autumn 1918 to military historians, the crux should definitely be regarded in connection with the covert and predominantly colonial and imperial power play over the Great War's fifth and final year.
-For Germany, it went along with the first and second revolution.
-Nothing happened?
-Not from the United States delegation's and the allied point of view: on the fifth anniversary of the Austrian archduke's violent death in Sarajevo, i.e. 28 June 1919, the three-time prolonged armistice was terminated.
+The first centres on history.
+Amid the horrendous experiences of the 1922–1923 occupation and hyperinflation, Döblin's words may well be regarded as a symbol of the most crucial episode of what would become known as the 'seminal catastrophe of the twentieth century' (George Kennan, 1979).
+In contrast to unilateral and exclusivist use of symbols such as the poppy – think of the often disregarded Vergissmeinnicht –, this term was adopted in all language domains.
+Though an opposite trend was to copy a military historian's scope of 1914–1918.
+Kennan's definition of terms did not fall short of the five-year-period with its unpopular climax on June 28th, 1919.
+For Germany, the covert and predominantly colonial and imperial power play in Paris concurred simultaneously with the first and second revolution.
+Did truly nothing happen?
+Not from the United States delegation's and the allied point of view: on the fifth anniversary of the Austrian archduke's violent death in Sarajevo, the three-time prolonged armistice was terminated.

 „Es geschah . . .